fluree/docs.flur.ee/src/content/0.15.0/docs/schema/smart_functions.md

 ## Functions

 Smart functions are the engine for setting permissions in Fluree.
-This section lists all of the accepted smart functions in Fluree.
+This section lists all built-in predicates that can be added to a function, as well as information on how to write the actual function code.

 To learn more about how to use smart functions, see the [Smart Functions](/guides/smart-functions/smart-functions) guide.

 ### _fn

-More information about the [`_fn` collection](/docs/infrastructure/permissions#smart-functions)

 Predicate | Type | Description
 -- | -- | --
 `name` | `string` | Function name
 `params` | `(multi) string` | List of parameters this function supports.
-`code` | `string` | Actual database code
+`code` | `string` | Actual database code.
+Can just be `true` or `false`.
 `doc` | `string` | A docstring for this function.
 `language` | `string` |  Programming language used (not yet implemented, currently only Clojure supported) `spec` | `JSON` | (not yet implemented) Optional spec for parameters.
 Spec should be structured as a map, parameter names are keys and the respective spec is the value.

-## Universal Functions
+### Universal Functions For `_fn/code`

 Clojure is the only language that is currently supported for writing smart functions.
 Only a subset of Clojure functions, as well as several custom functions, are allowed to be used in smart functions.

-The below functions are available for any smart functions, regardless of where those smart functions are deployed (i.e. `_predicate/spec` versus `_rule/fns`).
+The below functions are available for any smart functions, regardless of where those smart functions are referenced. (i.e. `_predicate/spec` versus `_rule/fns`).
 In addition, `true` and `false` are valid keywords in your function code.

-Note: Each function accrues a certain amount of [fuel](/docs/infrastructure/db-infrastructure#fuel).
+Note: Each function accrues a certain amount of fuel.
 Fuel is used to limit usage in the hosted version of Fluree.

 Function | Arguments | Example | Description | Cost (in fuel)
 -- | -- | -- | -- | --